 The Finger Lakes Trail branches off in several places, and takes you to interesting destinations like Niagara Falls, Letchworth State Park, Bristol Hills, and Finger Lakes National Forest (the only national forest in New York state).
 The FLT provides for 450 miles of the longer North Country National Scenic Trail, and connects to the Bruce Trail, Great Eastern Trail, Genesee Greenway Trail, and the Long Path.
 Thru-hikers can camp along the trail, typically at primitive, designated campsites.
 So if you want to pack your small tent and some camp chow, you can make this a multi-day affair.

-For folks who are looking for day hikes or multi-day treks alike, the FLT is a great destination.
+For folks who are looking for day hikes or multi-day backpacking, the FLT is a great destination.
 You will want good maps and navigation, as the length of the trail and its many spurs and connections can make it easy to get off course — but the navigation options are part of the fun of this type of area.

 In summary, if you find yourself in or near New York and enjoy hiking, you are in luck.
 Grab your hiking boots, a map, a good hiking hat, outerwear, some water, and a backpack, and hit the trails.
 You have so many to choose from.